’90 Day Fiancé’: Evelin Villegas Cries Over Corey Rathgeber Dating Larissa Dos Santos Lima

 Based on Evelin’s reaction, it seems she was upset about an Instagram post of a selfie the Brazilian woman uploaded with Corey, which included the hashtags, “thank you, next,” “Corey and Larissa,” and “bae alert.”

 The Ecuadorian reality star went on to say that Larissa should have been more respectful toward other women and taken a moment to consider other people’s feelings before joking about dating a man who is already in a relationship.
 Evelin also claims the fame from the show is getting to Corey’s head and that she isn’t sure who he is anymore.
-She said she never cheated Corey despite what has been in the media.
+She said she never cheated on Corey, despite what has been in the media.

 After the tearful rant, Larissa took to Instagram to post her own statement.
 The Brazilian woman explained that nothing happened between her and Corey.